Noor Muhammad Lakhair: Professional career

 After completion of his LLB, Lakhir started advocacy in Hyderabad Deccan, then moved to Hyderabad, Sindh.
 He was appointed as a judge in Khairpur.
 Due to keen interest in advocacy, he resigned from his judicial post and again started advocacy in Hyderabad.

 Political career

 Lakhair played a leading role in the freedom movement in Sindh.
 He was among the freedom fighters who struggled for the rights of Sindhi Muslims.

 In 1925 he established the Muslim Educational Society.
 Lakhir was among those Muslim leaders who struggled for the separation of Bombay from Sindh.
-In 1923 he was elected as a member of the Bombay Legislative Council In he was 1924 elected as secretary of the Council for Hyderabad, Sindh.
+In 1923 he was elected as a member of the Bombay Legislative Council In 1924 he was elected as secretary of the Council for Hyderabad, Sindh.

 He remained an active member of the Sindh Muhammadan Association, which was established by Hassan Ali Effendi.
 He emerged as an active leader during the Khilafat Movement.
 He attended Sindh Muslim Educational Conferences in 1924.